spex-lang/spex-lang.github.io/src/motivation.md

 * Model definitions -- fakes rather than mocks and better fuzzing;
 * BNF syntax for describing context-free grammars -- and generators that can use this to generate structured data;
-* Literate Spex -- to make it easier to embed specifiations and the output that can be produced from them straight into documentation itself.
+* Literate Spex -- to make it easier to embed specifications and the output that can be produced from them straight into documentation itself.

 It's hard to imagine what trying to add these things to e.g. OpenAPI even would